-Advantages Disadvantages As the asset gets older, repairs and maintenance increases but these cost are offset by lower depreciation in later years is not appropriate for lease because it does not provide equal amount of depreciation each year Is appropriate where the risk of obsolescence is high e.g. motor vehicles and machinery not possible to write the total cost at the end of the life because some balances remain generally used for airplanes, plants, machines.
+Advantages Disadvantages As the asset gets older, repairs and maintenance increases but these cost are offset by lower depreciation in later years is not appropriate for lease because it does not provide equal amount of depreciation each year ♣ Is appropriate where the risk of obsolescence is high e.g. motor vehicles and machinery not possible to write the total cost at the end of the life because some balances remain number of years.